modulehandbook/modulehandbook/README.md

 ---

-This is a [Ruby on Rails](https://rubyonrails.org) application using a [Postgres Database](https://www.postgresql.org) and Devise for Authentication ([heartcombo/devise: Flexible authentication solution for Rails with Warden.](https://github.com/heartcombo/devise)).
+This is a [Ruby on Rails](https://rubyonrails.org) application using a [MariaDB Database](https://mariadb.org/) and Devise for Authentication ([heartcombo/devise: Flexible authentication solution for Rails with Warden.](https://github.com/heartcombo/devise)).

 [Bootstrap](https://getbootstrap.com) is used for the frontend.